-- Route 303 (Forest Park Rosemont)

-Operates along Madison Street between Forest Park Transit Center and CTA Blue Line Rosemont Station. - Route 307 (Harlem) Operates along Harlem Avenue between the Village of Summit and the Village of Elmwood Park. - Route 309 (Lake Street) Operates along Lake Street between the Austin CTA Green Line station and Elmhurst Metra Station. - Route 310 (Madison Street) Operates along Madison Street between the Forest Park Transit Center and the Village of Hillside. - Route 313 (St. Charles Road) Operates along Lake Street between the Austin CTA Green Line station and the Village of Downers Grove. - Route 317 (Westchester) Operates along Madison Street between the Forest Park Transit Center and the Village of Westchester.
+- Route 303 (Forest Park Rosemont): Operates along Madison Street between Forest Park Transit Center and CTA Blue Line Rosemont Station. - Route 307 (Harlem): Operates along Harlem Avenue between the Village of Summit and the Village of Elmwood Park. - Route 309 (Lake Street): Operates along Lake Street between the Austin CTA Green Line station and Elmhurst Metra Station. - Route 310 (Madison Street): Operates along Madison Street between the Forest Park Transit Center and the Village of Hillside. - Route 313 (St. Charles Road): Operates along Lake Street between the Austin CTA Green Line station and the Village of Downers Grove. - Route 317 (Westchester): Operates along Madison Street between the Forest Park Transit Center and the Village of Westchester.

-- Route 318 (West North Avenue) Operates along Harlem Avenue and North Avenue between the Forest Park Transit Center and the City of Northlake. - Route 320 (Madison Street) Operates along Madison Street between the Forest Park Transit Center and the City of Chicago.
+- Route 318 (West North Avenue): Operates along Harlem Avenue and North Avenue between the Forest Park Transit Center and the City of Northlake. - Route 320 (Madison Street): Operates along Madison Street between the Forest Park Transit Center and the City of Chicago.

 Pace bus routes help to provide a greater level of accessibility between key destinations within and adjacent to the Village.
 For example, Route 318 provides a link between the CTA Green line, Metra, and both Concordia and Dominican Universities.
 Pace also operates the ride sharing and carpooling programs within the region.
 Infrastructure for Pace bus routes is minimal, with only two bus shelters in the community.
 The Village should coordinate with Pace to explore additional infrastructure improvements that will improve the rider experience and encourage ridership.
+Further, the Village should work cooperatively with Pace to explore the establishment of a local circulator van/ shuttle service to better meet the mobility needs of Village residents.